Dortoir des grandes

 Dortoir des grandes Seniors' Dormitory, is a French crime drama film from 1953, directed by Henri Decoin, written by François Chalais, starring Jean Marais and Louis de Funès.
-The film is also known under the titles: "Girls' Dormitory" and "Inside a Girls' Dormitory" (USA).
+The film is also known under the titles: "Girls' Dormitory" and "Inside a Girls' Dormitory" (United States).

 Plot

-In a little town with a renowned college a female student is found after she was hogtied and strangled to death.
+In a little town with a renowned college, a female student is found after she was hogtied and strangled to death.
 Inspector Marco is assigned to catch the murderer.